muharremgem/JavaScript-Login-Page/README.md

 ## Notes

-- You can use HTML, CSS and Sass to complete this project.
+- You can use HTML, CSSto complete this project.

 ## Resources